Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 The Compute Wallet

-Every citizen receives a personal allocation of AI compute capacity, measured in tokens or inference-hours.
+Every citizen receives a personal allocation of AI compute capacity.
+Just as electricity is measured in kilowatt-hours, AI processing is measured in units that represent how much thinking the AI can do for you—the more complex the task, the more units it consumes.
 This isn’t a one-time grant; it’s a recurring allocation—perhaps weekly or monthly—that enables ongoing participation in the AI economy.

 Think of it like receiving a plot of fertile land in an agrarian economy, except the “land” is processing power.